 2) It no longer has its natural partners and modifiers, also found within the parent-oil

-4) It can be useful to target a deficit
+5) It can be useful to replenish a deficit

 An everyday example of synergy is whole milk.
 Its isolates consist of water and different kinds of fats, proteins, carbohydrates, and minerals.
-While any one of milk’s isolates are not too harmful in moderation, it is also true that they will not do as well in nourishing the calf.
+While any one of milk’s isolates is not harmful in moderation, it is also true that it will not do as well in nourishing the calf.

-As perfume, you’ll enjoy a beneficial, luxury experience.
+As perfume, you’ll enjoy a luxury, beneficial experience.

 As elixir, the energy of each perfume is augmented to mirror and attune you to the beauty of your powers within.
-It serves you by working with your body and intuition to uplift mind, mood, and heart.
+It serves you by working with your body and intuition to uplift you, and thus your life.

-Aside from personal chemistry, which makes a perfume smell unique on everyone, there is another unique ingredient that is often missed, which is what you bring as you wear the perfume.
-You have the power to enhance or diminish the perfume’s enchantment and allure.
+Along with personal chemistry, which makes a perfume smell unique on everyone, there is another unique ingredient to the fragrance that is often missed.

 The River of Life

-The connoisseur of natural perfume is aware that like wine, each new batch can be subtly different due to the year, growing location, weather, and so on.
+The connoisseur of natural perfume is aware that like wine, each new batch can be subtly different due to materials from a new crop, its growing location, changable weather, and so on.